EPR in Asia: Fostering Peer-to-peer Learning, Understanding Unique Local Challenges

 ‘There is a misunderstanding that EPR is only about the producers.
 All actors in the value chain should be involved to enforce the scheme,’ concluded Mr Sambhav.

-He added that the marine debris prevention and bio circular green (BCG) economy are the new drivers to foster EPR implementation in Thailand.
+He added that the new drivers fostering EPR implementation in Thailand are marine debris prevention and the bio circular green (BCG) economy.

-Who are the producers?
+Who Are the Producers?

 ‘In some countries, including Japan, the importers are rightfully considered as producers,’ said Mr Kojima.